JiHong88/suneditor/README.md

                   If there is no value, no all attribute is deleted.    default: '' {string}
                   ex) 'class|style': Attributes other than "class" and "style" are deleted at line break.
-                      '*': All attributes are deleted at line break. toolbarWidth    : The width of the toolbar.
+                      '*': All attributes are deleted at line break. toolbar_width    : The width of the toolbar.
 Applies only when the editor mode is 'inline' or 'balloon' mode.     default: 'auto' {Number|String}
-toolbarContainer: A custom HTML selector placing the toolbar inside.
+toolbar_container: A custom HTML selector placing the toolbar inside.
                   The class name of the element must be 'sun-editor'.
                   Element or querySelector argument.     default: null {Element|String}
                   ex) document.querySelector('#id') || '#id'
-stickyToolbar   : Top offset value of "sticky toolbar".
+toolbar_sticky   : Top offset value of "sticky toolbar".
                   Set to 0, '0px', '50px'...
                   If set to -1 or false or null to turn off.        default: 0 {Number|String|Boolean}
 fullScreenOffset: Top offset value of "full Screen".
                   Set to 0, '0px', '50px'...     default: 0 {Number|String}
 iframe          : Content will be placed in an iframe and isolated from the rest of the page.  default: false {Boolean}
-fullPage        : Allows the usage of HTML, HEAD, BODY tags and DOCTYPE declaration.  default: false {Boolean}
+iframe_fullPage        : Allows the usage of HTML, HEAD, BODY tags and DOCTYPE declaration.  default: false {Boolean}
-iframeAttributes  : Attributes of the iframe.                       default: null {Object}
+iframe_attributes  : Attributes of the iframe.                       default: null {Object}
                     ex) {'scrolling': 'no'}
-iframeCSSFileName : Name or Array of the CSS file to apply inside the iframe.
+iframe_cssFileName : Name or Array of the CSS file to apply inside the iframe.
                     You can also use regular expressions.
                     Applied by searching by filename in the link tag of document, or put the URL value (".css" can be omitted).   default: 'suneditor' {Array|String}